alicolville/Weight-Tracker/readme.txt

 = 9.3.13 =

+* Improvement: Added the argument "auto-detect" to [wt-group-total-weight-loss] shortcode.
+* Improvement: Added the argument "text-no-difference" to [wt-group-total-weight-loss] shortcode.
 * Bug fix: Small issue fixed where images weren't being processed in forms if set to "Do not show in shortcodes".

 = 9.3.12 =